In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 An additional vital step is to use a service that creates recurring invoices so you don’t have to create them manually.
 This will save you time, headache, and make sure you don’t forget to invoice someone (yes, that’s happened to me before).

-FreshBooks has this as a feature which you can access by clicking on Invoices —> Recurring —> Create a Recurring Profile.
-If you don’t want to use FreshBooks, something as simple as a copied template could work too.
+FreshBooks has this a recurring invoice feature which you can access by clicking on Invoices —> Recurring —> Create a Recurring Profile.

 The point is to simplify your invoicing process so you still get paid without having to spend a lot of your precious time.